 Negative emotions exist.
 Pushing them away or ignoring them does more harm than good, even if we might be tempted to do so.

 Instead, try acknowledging your emotions and giving them a seat at the table.
-Maybe you feel bad because your boss plays favorites—and you’re not the favorite.
+Maybe you feel bad because no matter what you do you just can not advance in your job.
 Or maybe you’re frustrated because your romantic partner is always running late.
 It’s okay to feel your negative emotions.
 Judging yourself for having these negative emotions, or judging others for their actions, only makes your stress worse.
 So practicing mindful acceptance and non-judgment is a good start to building resiliency.